 Prior to earning my Ph.D. in Government at Georgetown, I received an M.Litt. (with distinction) in Peace and Conflict Studies from the School of International Relations at the University of St. Andrews in the United Kingdom.
 I also hold an A.B., cum laude, in Government from Harvard University in Cambridge, MA.

-Outside of academia, I serve as a training facilitator for the US State Department and I have worked as a philanthropy consultant, helping teams advise international non-profit organizations and corporations on achieving their goals in fundraising and social engagement.
+Outside of academia, I have served as a training facilitator for the US State Department and worked as a philanthropy consultant, helping teams advise international non-profit organizations and corporations on achieving their goals in fundraising and social engagement.

 Originally from Connecticut, I currently reside in the Washington, D.C. area but remain a proud Nutmegger.
 My personal interests include travel, running, and the Washington Nationals.

 More details are available in my CV .

 You can follow me on Twitter at @JRDresden.